-CHURCH See "Place of Worship" CITY The City of Florence, Oregon, and its officials or authorized agents.
+CHURCH A building together with its accessory buildings and uses, where persons regularly assemble for worship and which is maintained and controlled by a religious body organized to sustain public worship.
+CITY The City of Florence, Oregon, and its officials or authorized agents.
 CITY RECORDER As used in this Title and Title 11, the person so designated by the City Manager.
 (Amd.
 By Ord.
 No. 30, Series 1990) CLINIC Single or multiple offices of physicians, surgeons, dentists, chiropractors, osteopaths, optometrists, ophthalmologists and other members of the healing arts, including a dispensary in each such building to handle merchandise of a nature customarily prescribed by the occupants in connection with their practices.

-CLINIC.
-SMALL

-ANIMAL

-A business establishment in which veterinary services are rendered to small domestic pets on an outpatient basis with overnight boarding
+CLINIC, SMALL A business establishment in which veterinary services are rendered to small domestic pets on an outpatient basis with overnight boarding allowed.

-allowed.